-• At Ely St John's Primary School we believe that the use of technology in schools brings great benefits.
+At Ely St John's Primary School we believe that the use of technology in schools brings great benefits.
 To live, learn and work successfully in an increasingly complex and information-rich society, our children must be able to use technology effectively.
+To communicate with the school community in order to celebrate learning and achievements, media platforms must also be used by the school.